History of CARE Services

 After the consolidation of KSU and Southern Polytechnic State University, CARE Services

-opened the Mareitta Campus' first pantry in Spring 2016.
-In April 2018 the Kennesaw
+opened the Marietta Campus' first pantry in Spring 2016.
+In August 2018 the Kennesaw

 Campus pantry was expanded to offer a walk-in, self-serve access, shopping style pantry.